open-formulieren/open-forms/docs/configuration/general/styling.rst

 .. note::

-   If you are specifying an externally hosted stylesheet, then it will by default by blocked by the Content-Security-Policy (CSP).
+   If you are specifying an externally hosted stylesheet, then it will be blocked by default by the Content-Security-Policy (CSP).

    Navigate to **Admin** > **Configuratie** > **Csp settings** and add an entry to put this stylesheet on the allowlist.
 For the *directive* field, select ``style-src``,